Nancy Sinatra (album)

-Nancy Sinatra is a studio album by Nancy Sinatra, released on Attack Records in 2004.
+Nancy Sinatra is the twelfth studio album by Nancy Sinatra, released on Attack Records in 2004.
 It peaked at number 94 on the UK Albums Chart.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 to reviews from mainstream critics, the album received an average score of 68, based on 16 reviews, indicating "generally favorable reviews".

 David Peschek of The Guardian gave the album 4 stars out of 5, calling it "a late-period album that actually stands up with the best of a much-loved artist's work."